kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 - I'm attending MSRI's "Algebraic Cycles, L-Values and Euler Systems" virtually (was invited to attend in-person but opted for virtual attendance).
 - I'm finishing up reviewing a (Haskell) book and
 - I was also invited to do a podcast talking about my (non-internship) Bitcoin research work over summer!
-- I will be on the PC Committee (and review) for the Safe and Trustworthy AI workshop at the International Conference on Logic Programming!
+- I will be on the PC Committee (and review) for the Safe and Trustworthy AI workshop at the International Conference on Logic Programming (ICALP)!
 - I attended the Two Sigma Quant Talks (1/24) and (2/23) by invitation.
 - I attended the RIMS workshop on Zeta functions and their representations virtually.
 - I got a shoutout for Women's International Day by Technovation.